csesoc/constitution/CONSTITUTION.rst

 Register of Members
 -------------------

-    This section has been taken from Section 7 of the Model Constitution.
-    DISCUSS WITH ARC LEGAL, HOW DOES THIS WORK -- I don't think we should make this available.

 #.
 The secretary must establish and maintain a register of members of CSESoc (whether in written or electronic form) specifying the name and postal, residential or email address of each person who is a member of CSESoc together with the date on which the person became a member.
 #.
 The register of members must be kept in New South Wales: